Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Acknowledgments

+To see how efficient the information processing performed by the networks is, we computed information losses of the FFNN and RNN.
+Information loss is computed as KLD from the optimal posterior distribution to the histogram of outputs of a network, normalized by mutual information between input cue and label data \citep{Qamar20332}:

+The results show that in both of the FFNN and the RNN, the computed information losses are low, which suggest these networks can perform efficient information processing.
+By comparing the information loss between the two networks, one can see that it is lower in the RNN.
+This comparison can also be a support for the claim that the RNN performs more efficient sampling-based probabilistic inference.

-\subsection{Appendix C: Effect of the size of neural networks}
+\subsection{Appendix D: Effect of the size of NNs}

-In order to confirm that the difference in accuracy between FFNN and RNN is fundamental one, we trained the cue combination task in FFNN with different size of neural networks and compared the accuracy.
+To confirm that the difference in accuracy between FFNN and RNN is fundamental one, we trained the cue-combination task in FFNN with different size of NNs and compared the accuracy.
 The FFNN with 750 internal neurons and the RNN with 300 internal neurons have similar number of parameters.

 Although the accuracies are different depending on the size, the difference between FFNN and RNN, especially the accuracy on standard deviation, is remarkable(Fig.\ref{fig:appendix2}).
-This result shows that there is an fundamental difference in accuracy between FFNN and RNN as discussed in the main part.
+The result shows that there is a fundamental difference in accuracy between FFNN and RNN as discussed in the main part.